OSGConnect/connectbook/start/data/osgconnect-storage.md

 |     `/home`    | Storage of submit files, input files <100MB each, and per-job output<br>up to a 1GB.
 Jobs should ONLY be submitted from this folder.   |   No   |   No   |  50 GB  |
 |  `/public`     | Staging ONLY for large input files (100MB-50GB, each) for<br>publicly-accessible download into jobs (using HTTP or stashcp, see below) and large output files (1-10GB). | Yes | No | 500 GB |

-You quota status displayed when you connect to your login node:
+You quota status will be displayed when you connect to your OSG Connect login node:

     Disk utilization for alice:
     /public   : [                        ] 0% (0/500000 MB)